GoWind/GoWind.github.io/avl_trees_part1.md

 When we start with an empty tree, our tree is balanced.
-On every insert or delete, we insert into the left or the right subtrees of a current node.
-We then check for each node in our path from the root, if the node is balanced.
-If not, then we `rebalance` the current node
+On every insert or delete, we insert/delete into the left or the right subtrees of a current node.
+The insertion/deletion disturbs the existing balance of our tree, so we perform a check for each node in our path from the root, until the leaf node we inserted, if the node is balanced.
+If any node is unbalanced, then we `rebalance` that node

 ```
 insert/delete(node, val):